mykelalvis/FT/Traveller/Locations/Sectors/Deneb Sector Systems/Dunmag Subsector Systems/Imlaar.md

 # IMLAAR

 Imlaar is an agricultural world notable as a stopover for jump-2 ships crossing the central region of Dunmag.
-Its day-cycle is unusual due to interactions with the system's type K (orange dwarf) companion star.
+Its day-cycle is unusual due to interactions with the system's typeK (orange dwarf) companion star.
 The amount of additional light and energy from this star varies over time, whilst the central G type (yellow dwarf) provides more constant light.

 This results in complex seasonal changes, making farming a difficult prospect for those without the requisite knowledge.
 The agriculturalists of Imlaar have been working their land for many generations and have an almost instinctive understanding of it, switching from fast-growing high-yield crops to hardy staples across seasons.
 Imlaar's agricultural output is thus greater than its population would normally be expected to achieve.